creativeDev6/twitter_sentiment_analysis_with_word2vec/README.md

 # Twitter Sentiment Analysis With Word2Vec

-A twitter sentiment analysis (TSA) project to show the effect of different training sizes on word2vec models.
+A Twitter Sentiment Analysis (TSA) project to show the effect of different training sizes on word2vec models.

 This repository is based on the following two experiments:

 1. Comparison between different sizes (number of tweets trained) of a self-trained word2vec model:
 The word2vec models are trained on a predefined number of tweets and then compared to each other.

-2. Comparison between a specific word2vec model trained on the tweets themselves and a pretrained word2vec model ([word2vec-google-news-300](https://code.google.com/archive/p/word2vec/)):
+2. Comparison between a specific word2vec model trained on the tweets themselves and a pre-trained word2vec model ([word2vec-google-news-300](https://code.google.com/archive/p/word2vec/)):
-The specific word2vec model trained with the largest number of tweets (from experiment 1) is compared with the general pretrained word2vec model.
+The specific word2vec model trained on the largest number of tweets (from Experiment 1) is compared to the general pre-trained word2vec model.

 ## Data

-The data is from https://github.com/prateekjoshi565/twitter_sentiment_analysis and is originally from a contest regarding TSA (https://datahack.analyticsvidhya.com/contest/practice-problem-twitter-sentiment-analysis/).
+The data is taken from https://github.com/prateekjoshi565/twitter_sentiment_analysis and is originally from a competition about TSA (https://datahack.analyticsvidhya.com/contest/practice-problem-twitter-sentiment-analysis/).

 ## Getting Started